ariary/AravisFS/README.md

 	🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟
 ## 🔦 Idea
-Providing a fake encrypted FS and utility to interact with
+Providing a fake encrypted FS and utilities to interact with

 **Why fake?**